dani-corie/pysh/README.md

 ### ln

 Creates symlinks for the source item(s).
-Note how it doesn't create hardlinks, and is roughly equivalent to `ln -s` - that's because hardlinks belong to the black arts.
+Note how it doesn't create hardlinks, and is roughly equivalent to `ln -s`, because hardlinks belong to the black arts.

 * If the destination is an existing directory, links to the source files are created inside it.
 * If the destination does not point to an existing directory, a link of the source is made with the new name and location.
 In this case, the source path must expand to a single file or directory.